vckyou/Reforestation/README.md

-## Why should you never trust a pig with a secret?
-Because it's bound to squeal.
+## Did you hear about the chameleon who couldn't change color?
+They had a reptile dysfunction.